alelawsoWTAMU/Music_Library/README.md

 # Music Library Manager

-A simple automation tool to extract and synchronize MP3 metadata into an Excel spreadsheet.
+A simple automation workflow to populate and visualize an MP3 music library.

 ## Overview
 This script scans your music folders for `.mp3` files, extracts the **Artist**, **Album**, and **Title** tags using `exiftool`, and updates an existing `.xlsx` file while preserving your formatting and AutoFilters in LibreOffice.